 Created by two DTLA residents, Wolf & Crane is one of those bars actually used by the people who live in the neighborhood.
 There’s little signage, so it’s easy to miss.
 But once you get inside, you realize it’s actually pretty big and very casual.
 So snag a Japanese whiskey at the bar, find a table in the corner, and groove along to whatever the DJ’s playing - it’s probably oldies.

 No trip through the Japanese Village Plaza is complete without a stop at Mikawaya - your home base for all things mochi ice cream.
 The tiny sweets shop right off main square is easily missed, so be on the lookout.
 Because inside, Mikawaya is carrying the best stock of mochi in LA.
 From strawberry to plum wine to green tea matcha, know now you’re not leaving with just one, or two, or three.

 Mitsuru Sushi and Grill

 Who doesn’t want to spend $2 on a snack you can walk around with and stuff your face?
 Welcome to Mitsuru - home of the imagawayaki.
 This little cafe in the Village Plaza has plenty of other Japanese treats worth ordering, but that line outside is there for those addictive little red bean cakes and so are you.

-The closest thing Little Tokyo has to a Jersey turnpike diner, Kouraku is a downtown classic and your only move after last call.
-Open till 3am every day except Sunday, Kouraku’s massive menu (with everything from gyozas to cold ramen to curry fried rice) isn’t the best food in the neighborhood, but at 2:30am on a Saturday, it’s all you’ve ever wanted.
+The closest thing Little Tokyo has to a Jersey turnpike diner, Kouraku is a downtown classic.
+Open till 9pm every day, Kouraku’s massive menu (with everything from gyozas to cold ramen to curry fried rice) isn’t the best food in the neighborhood, but for a late-night bite, it’s all you’ve ever wanted.